 My final visit to Calistoga Pottery led me to a final purchase.
 Owners Jeff and Sally have been making handmade pottery for over 35 years and they couldn’t be happier.
 Tucked away off Highway 29 (just around the corner from Lincoln Avenue), their shop and studio are filled with specialty bowls, plates, dishes, mugs and serving trays.
 They make a lot of specialty spittoons for the wineries, as well as dishes for the local restaurants and inns.
 I bought a serving dish, mini creamer and a matching bowl.
 The creamer and bowl are covered with an ash glaze.
 The ash was collected from local grapevine ash from burn piles at the vineyards.
 Each piece is unique and I like knowing nobody else has the exact some one that I have.
 When you’re in Calistoga, stop in and say Hi!

-Thank you to the Calistoga Visitors Center for helping me plan my stay.
+Thank you to the Calistoga Welcome Center for helping me plan my stay.
 While some of the services were discounted or complimentary, all opinions and experiences were my own.

 Karyn Granrud has been blogging at Pint Sized Baker sing 2011.
 She enjoys baking for a crowd as well as baking with her daughter.
 Karyn loves everything about sweets and treats.
 Follow Karyn and her baking escapades via Pint Sized Baker on Facebook and Instagram